-Parameters config (dict) - the job configuration, usually set by command line options and argument parsing cleanup()
+- config (dict) the job configuration, usually set by command line options and argument parsing - test_suites (list) A list with TestSuite objects.
+If is None the job will have an empty list and you can add suites after init accessing job.test suites.

+cleanup()